What is a Rural Program?

 For a list of 24 rurally oriented Nurse Practitioner programs, click Rurally-Oriented-Nurse-Practitioner-Residency-Programs-12.2022.xlsx (18.36 KB xlsx) .
 A published peer-reviewed article summarizing this work has been published in the Journal of Rural Health: Kaplan L, Pollock S, Skillman S, Patterson DG.
 Is being there enough?
 Postgraduate nurse practitioner residencies in rural primary care, J Rural Health 2022:1-6.

-The RTT Collaborative is a cooperative of rurally focused health professions education and training programs from around the United States.
-This includes both undergraduate and graduate medical education programs and is beginning to expand to include other health professions.
-Although not all programs are rurally located or meet the definition outlined above, they are all invested in producing health professionals to rural practice!
+The RMT Collaborative is a cooperative of rurally focused health professions education and training programs from around the United States.
+Participants include both undergraduate and graduate medical education programs.
+Although not all programs are rurally located or meet the definition of a rural program outlined above, they are all invested in producing health professionals to rural practice!
 For more information, follow the About tab above and the associated submenu, including an overview, video, and a map of participating programs.

 Longenecker R. Rural Medical Education Programs: A Proposed Nomenclature.
 Journal of Graduate Medical Education June 2017;9(3):283-286. https://doi.org/10.4300/JGME-D-16-00550.1